 1) This is the case of Bank of America and Countrywide.
 According to the 10K that Countrywide filed with the Securities and Exchange Commission, the merger agreement between Bank of America and Countrywide “provides for Countrywide to merge with and into a wholly owned subsidiary of Bank of America.”
 A subsidiary is a separate legal entity from the parent company.
 Therefore, an existing Countrywide loan being refinanced with Bank of America is NOT a refinance with the same lender.

 2) JP Morgan Chase and Chase Home Finance, LLC.
 (Separate entity).
 However, we just received a letter from JP Morgan Chase stating that JP Morgan Chase is the actual note holder for deeds of trusts issued by JP Morgan Chase Bank dated on or after January 1, 2005, which are currently being serviced by Chase Home Finance LLC.
-In those instances the transaction would qualify as a same lender refinance.
+In those instances the transaction would qualify as a same lender refinance, so is better to have the best financial tools to analyze this, which you can find online by reading the best Reviews by The Motley Fool.

 3) Wells Fargo Home Mortgage and Prosperity Mortgage which is an affiliate of Wells Fargo Home Mortgage.
 (Separate entity).